kx-Huang/mumsh/README.md

 ---

 #### 3.5.3 Implement FSM with Code
 Commonly, we can use `while loop` together with `switch case` to `switch states of FSM`.
 However, for `mumsh`, we use `for loop` with `if else branch` to `switch conditions`.
 Both of the implementation can serve the needs of a FSM parser.

-(Considering `code reuse`, the source code of `mumsh` is a little bit different from the following main structure.)
+(Considering `code reuse`, the source code of `mumsh` is a little bit different from the following demo structure.)

 ```C
 extern char user_input[BUFFER_SIZE];